kokofixcomputers/Eureka/README.md

 | PenguinMod                      | ✅                      | ❓                       | ❓                                      | ❓                       | ❓                |
 | ElectraMod                      | ✅                      | ❓                       | ❓                                      | ❓                       | ❓                |
 | XPLab                           | ✅                      | ❓                       | ❓                                      | ❓                       | ❓                |

+(1): The initialize of the sideloaded blocks in workspace are broken

 # 🧵 Why my extensions don't works?